redis/redis-doc/topics/cluster-spec.md

 Note that *the FAIL flag is mostly one way*, that is, a node can go from `PFAIL` to `FAIL`, but for the `FAIL` flag to be cleared there are only two possibilities:

 * The node is already reachable, and it is a slave.
 In this case the `FAIL` flag can be cleared as slaves are not failed over.
+* The node is already reachable, and it is a master not serving any slot.
+In this case the `FAIL` flag can be cleared as masters without slots do not really participate to the cluster, and are waiting to be configured in order to join the cluster.
 * The node is already reachable, is a master, but a long time (N times the `NODE_TIMEOUT`) has elapsed without any detectable slave promotion.

 **While the `PFAIL` -> `FAIL` transition uses a form of agreement, the agreement used is weak:**